 Now that you know the technical movement standards, you must also follow the commands from the referees.

-In the deadlift, there is only one command — the “DOWN” command.
+In the deadlift, there is only one command: A downward movement of the arm with the audible “DOWN” command.

 Unlike the squat and bench press where there are rules to start and end the movement, the deadlift doesn't have these commands.
 The only command you will hear is “DOWN” once the head referee believes you have assumed the ‘lockout position' with the hips, knees, and shoulders locked.